 Activity Additional Activity Student Comments/Reflection

-Demonstrate competency indelivery
+Demonstrate competency in Record the MCR on the PCR.

-of the MCR as described in years 2, 3
+delivery of the MCR as Highlight care plan priority.

+described in years 2, 3 (and 4).
+Create a care plan for relevant

-(and 4.)
+patients and discuss with your

+facilitator.

-Describe the place of Medicines Care
+Describe the place of Medicines

-and Review in the wider NHS Scotland
+Care and Review in the wider

+NHS Scotland

 System

-Demonstrate competency, under
+Demonstrate competency,

+undersupervision,

-supervision, undertaking clinical
+undertaking clinicalchecks on

-checks on a series of MCR serial
+a series of MCR serial

 prescriptions where possible

+1

 Demonstrate competency in

 registering a patient for MCR

-including input into the establishment
+including input into the

+establishmentof a Pharmacy

-of a Pharmacy Care Record Stage 1
+Care Record Stage 1 Review

-Review
+Decord on when a interventions

-Demonstrate communication skills in
+Demonstrate communication Record any phone interventions

-liaising with staff, including the
+skills in liaising with staff, you make and reflect on your in

+including the primary care the consultation

-primary care pharmacist, at a medical
+pharmacist, at a medical

-practice to resolve a problem with a
+practice to resolve a problem

-prescription.
-This may be undertaken
+with a prescription.
+This may be

-either in person or over the phone.
+undertaken either in person or

+over the phone.

-Demonstrate communication skills in
+Demonstrate communication

-interviewing patients taking a
+skills in interviewing patients

-medicine that requires monitoring.
+taking a medicine that requires

+monitoring.

-Identifying and investigate at least
+Identifying and investigate at

-four cases of polypharmacy (5+ items)
+least four cases of

+polypharmacy (5+ items) and

-and discuss both the medicines and
+discuss both the medicines and

 the co-morbidities with the

-pharmacist and/or other healthcare
+pharmacist and/or other

-professional if appropriate
+healthcare professional if

+appropriate

-Assess patients for a compliance aid How are patients identified
+Assess patients for a compliance How are patients identified for

-and explaining why their medicines for this?
-Role of multi
+aid and explaining why their this?
+Role of multi disciplinary

-are either suitable or not suitable for disciplinary team in this.
+medicines are either suitable or team in this.
+What are the

-supply in this device.
-What are the options?
+not suitable for supply in this options?

-Contribute to care planning for patients already registered for MCR and or Serial Prescriptions.
-Identify care planissues for at least two patients and steps to be taken as a result.
-Undertake a pharmaceutical care risk assessment (Stage 2)or review an assessment already completed.
-Reconcile a patients medicine when returning to community after a hospital discharge.
+device.

+Contribute to care planning for

+patients already registered for

+MCR and or Serial

+Prescriptions.
+Identify care plan

+issues, ideally for at least two

+patients, and steps to be taken

+as a result.

+Undertake a pharmaceutical

+care risk assessment (Stage 2)or

+review an assessment already

+completed.

+Reconcile a patient's medicine

+when returning to community

+after a hospital discharge.